 Brinell Hardness | 8.83 MPa |

-Indium is Conductor of electricity.
+Indium is a conductor of electricity.
 Refer to table below for the Electrical properties of Indium

 Superconducting Point | 3.41 |